xcore/sw_motor_control/doc/quickstart/index.rst

   #.
 Connect the control board interface to the power board interface using the 50-wire ribbon cable.

   #.
-Connect the green 8-wire cable on one of the motors to the MOTOR-1 connector, and
+Connect the 8-wire cable on one of the motors to the MOTOR-1 connector, and
-     connect the white 4-wire cable to the MOT-1 connector.
+     connect the 4-wire cable to the MOT-1 connector.
 Connect the second motor to the MOTOR-2 and MOT-2 connectors the same way.

   #.
 Connect the 24V supply to the power board, and use a power lead with an IEC 320-C13 connector (also known as a "Kettle Lead", not provided)